NicholasLiem/Express_TS_REST_Boilerplate/README.md

 ## Checklist to be Added

 1. Unit testing w/ Jest and Supertest
-2. Lint
-3. Rate Limitter
-4. Scripts to build docker image
-5. GitHub workflow for unit test
+2. GitHub workflow for unit test
-6. Use generics on Req for JWT claims
+3. Use generics on Req for JWT claims
-7. Implement Redis client